7-year-old badly burned as a baby gets adopted with special heroes at his side

-RAYMORE, Mo.
-(WDAF) – A baby boy badly burned in Raymore, Missouri seven years ago is starting a new chapter in his life.
+RAYMORE, Mo. — A baby boy badly burned in Raymore seven years ago is starting a new chapter in his life.

-Deyvion Plunkett not only survived the fire that left him badly burned, but was also recently adopted.
+Deyvion Plunkett not only survived the fire leaving him badly burned but was also recently adopted.
+Now, he’s forging his own path, and his life is coming full circle.

-In his room, Deyvion pointed to photos of people hugging him and standing beside him while talking to sister station WDAF.
+In his room, Deyvion pointed to photos of people hugging him and standing beside him.

 “That’s my brother.
 That’s my sister.
 That’s my mom.
 That’s me,” Deyvion said.

-In May 2013, Deyvion was just a baby when he was burned in a bassinet during an apartment fire.
-He was critically injured and cared for at hospitals and a special burn unit.
+In May 2013, Deyvion was just a baby when he was burned in a bassinet at an apartment fire in Raymore.
+The boy was critically injured and cared for at hospitals and a special burn unit.
 Deyvion survived and fought his way back to health.

-Two years ago, foster mother Beth Plunkett took him into her home.
+Two years ago, he came to Beth Plunkett’s house.
+She became his foster mother, and her house became his home.

 “I thought he was a beautiful little boy, and I fell in love with him very quickly,” Beth said.